Team DCA

 Research Team

-Prior to joining DCA, Jane worked in the Equal Opportunity for Women in the Workplace Agency (EOWA) assisting employers on issues relating to D&I. She held the senior policy position in EOWA, with responsibility for developing the policy framework for interpreting and administering the amended Affirmative Action (Equal Employment Opportunity for Women) Act 1986 and overseeing the development of accompanying educational guidelines for employers.
-On the basis of her work in this role, she was awarded a Medal for Significant Contribution to the Australian Public Service in 2001.
+Prior to joining DCA, Jane held the most senior policy position in the Workplace Gender Equality Agency assisting employers on issues relating to workplace gender equity.
+On the basis of her work in this role, she was awarded a Medal for Significant Contribution to the Australian Public Service.

 Rose has a Bachelor of Business (Hons) in Management and Human Resources from the University of Newcastle.
 She comes from a background of academic research and teaching and has a PhD in religious diversity, inclusion, and expression in the workplace.
 Rose has a keen interest in all things surveys and how organisations can explore their data to support diversity and inclusion in their workplaces.